-Required Text (available at the Bookstore)
+Required Text (text available at the Bookstore)

-Miller, R. S., Perlman, D., & Brehm, S. S. (2009).
-Intimate Relationships, 5th.
+Miller, R. S., (2012).
+Intimate Relationships, 6th.
 Ed.
+McGraw-Hill.

-Additional readings are required for two of the hot topics discussions, for some of the group presentations, and for the social cognition week.
-You may borrow these readings from me at my office for photocopying at your own expense or you may acquire them online, when possible.
+Additional readings are required for two of the hot topics discussions, for some of the group presentations, and for the social cognition and stresses and strains weeks.
+Except in cases where it is up to you to select the readings (i.e., the stresses and strains week), you may borrow these readings from me at my office for photocopying at your own expense or you may acquire them online, when possible.
 I will provide full citations on Blackboard for those readings that are available online.